Under-nutrition in later life is everyone’s business

-It’s important that all Health Care Professionals can recognise the signs of unintended weight loss and know what to do if someone is at risk, wherever they work, in the community a care home, older peoples own home and hospitals.
+It’s important that all Health Care Professionals can recognise the signs of unintended weight loss and know what to do if someone is at risk, wherever they work, in the community care home, older people's own homes or hospitals.

 The Malnutrition Task Force’s report, The State of the Nation: Older People and Malnutrition in the UK Today, provides an overview of the scale of the challenge and how well it’s currently being addressed across sectors and settings.
 (This publication will be regularly updated so will also contain the latest stats for your information.)

-It is estimated that around one in ten people over the age of 65 are malnourished or at risk of malnutrition.
-That’s over one million older people in the UK today.
+It is estimated that around one in ten people over the age of 65 are malnourished or are at risk of malnutrition - that’s over one million older people in the UK today.

-Malnutrition (under nutrition) is characterised by low body weight or weight loss, meaning simply that some older people are not eating well enough to maintain their health and wellbeing.
+Malnutrition (undernutrition) is characterised by low body weight or weight loss, which simply means that some older people are not eating well enough to maintain their health and well-being.
 Seemingly overweight people can also feel the physiological effects of unintentional weight loss.

 Why is this happening?

 The myth perpetuates that it is ‘normal’ to get thin as you get older.
-This is not helped by health messages and public health policy that are preoccupied by reducing levels of obesity, so that weight loss is often seen as desirable.
+This is not helped by health messages and public health policies that are preoccupied with reducing levels of obesity so that weight loss is often seen as desirable.
 There is little recognition that widely publicised advice about diet and nutrition is often unsuitable for older or more vulnerable members of society.
 Yet malnutrition is largely preventable and treatable.